Man in a kilt

 YOU are?

 The person I have had in my mind when making this home page is, like me, a European without Scottish roots.
-But in fact, you can live everywhere, have any nationality and colour or whatever.
-Either you have no kilt yet, or you have a kilt which you have not yet dared wear outside, or you think you need a special event to wear it, but should like to wear it more often.
+But you can, of course.
+In fact, you can live anywhere, have any nationality, colour or whatsoever.
+Either you have no kilt yet, or you have a kilt that you have not yet dared wear outside.
+Or you think a special event is needed for wearing it, but would like to wear it more often.

 Kilt, Douglas Gree Modern tartan